 Is financing a boat dock or boat slip a good idea?

-What to consider before building a lakeside boat dock:
+What to consider before building and financing a lakeside boat dock:

 #1.
 Stationary vs. floating